- This event has passed.

 Today, the world feels increasingly divided.
 As people segment into online echo chambers, we find it difficult to understand other’s experiences.
 This is especially true where trauma is concerned- the more painful and complicated the memory, the deeper the riff it can create.

-Isolation is a persistent problem in the veteran community, as many who have served feel profoundly separated from their civilian counterparts.
+Such isolation is a persistent problem in the veteran community, as many who have served feel profoundly separated from their civilian counterparts.
 This summer, the Artists Archives will host an exhibition which helps to bridge the gap between service members and society.

 Experiencing Veterans & Artist Collaborations (EVAC) is a touring exhibition organized by Lee Fearnside, Joseph Van Kerkhove and Dr. John Schupp, 3 Tiffin University curators who paired veterans from World War II through the Post 9/11 period, and all branches of the military, with artists who interpret their stories.